YinYin-Falcon/TwitchCategoryNotifications-to-DiscordWebhook/README.md

 ## STEP 1 Create a google spreadsheet
 Name the first sheet "token" and hide it.
 Create additional sheets in the same document.
+Name them after the twitch game categories you want to track.
-Enter these values into the first row of cells (A1-H1):
+Enter these values into the first row of each sheet (A1-H1):
 `language filter	channel webhook	user_id	user_name	title	started_at	language	is_mature`
-Name them after the twitch game categories you want to track.

 ## STEP 2 Attach the code.gs script
 Click on "Extensions" and then "Apps Script" in the menu bar at the top of the spreadsheet.